 Neeraj Vora

-Neeraj Vora is an Indian screenplay, best known for Tamil cinema.
+Neeraj Vora is an Indian actor, best known for Tamil cinema.
 Neeraj Vora began their career in 1984.
-With 30 credits to their name and an average audience rating of 6.0, Neeraj Vora remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Neeraj Vora remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Neeraj Vora's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones